jimbojw/karmarank/content/03-origin-story.md

 - **Time Sensitivity:** Memories are short.
 "What have you done for me lately?"
 - **Constraints:** Advocacy and rewards are both constrained resources.

-So a complete definition ends up looking like this:
+So a complete KarmaRank definition ends up looking like this:

 > **KarmaRank:** Time-Decayed, Capital-Constrained, Adversarial Eigenvector-Sponsorship.